tankibaj/gitops-multiple-cluster-with-argocd/development-account/rbac/README.md

-EKS cluster use IAM users or roles to control access to the cluster.
-Lets map `deployer` IAM role with EKS cluster role.
+EKS cluster uses IAM user/role to access the cluster.
+Therefore, let's map the `deployer` IAM role with the EKS cluster role so that the `deployer` role gets cluster admin access.

 ```bash
 $EKS_CLUSTER_NAME=development